 - There are no upfront costs and no hidden charges.

 If you don’t win your claim, you pay nothing to anyone.

 - Your lawyer may need to arrange insurance for you to ensure claiming is risk free.

 - You’ll never be left out of pocket – that’s our guarantee.

 Always remember that if you fail to cooperate with your lawyer, you may have to pay termination fees which will be calculated with reference to the time spend on your claim.

 Remember, UK Law are here to make the process of claiming compensation as easy and streamlined as possible.
-The solicitors on our team have helped people across the UK to successfully claim compensation and you could be next.
+The solicitors on our panel have helped people across the UK to successfully claim compensation and you could be next.